 Fish passage remediation

 Protecting our native freshwater fish species is a top priority for us.
-In 2022 and 2023 we will be working to make over a dozen instream structures more fish friendly.
+From 2022 to 2024 we will be making over a dozen instream structures more fish friendly.

 We own and maintain many instream structures like flood gates, culverts and weirs across Waitaha, and some can make it difficult for ika/fish to move through waterways.
 Ika need to travel for food sources and to return to breeding grounds.